Emerson students use their creativity and talent to push the boundaries of human expression.

 Located in the heart of Boston’s Theatre District and across from the iconic Boston Common, Emerson’s campus stands at the crossroads of the city.
-With unparalleled access to internships, museums, hospitals, theatres, and countless cultural experiences, there is never a shortage of new experiences for students.
-From seeing a show at a historic theatre and catching a Red Sox game at Fenway Park to getting lost in the latest exhibit at the Museum of Fine Arts, the city remains at your doorstep, there for you when you need it most.
+With unparalleled access to internships, museums, hospitals, theatres, and countless cultural experiences, there is never a shortage of new things for you to do.
+From seeing a show at a historic theatre and catching a Red Sox game at Fenway Park to getting lost in the latest exhibit at the Museum of Fine Arts, the city remains at your doorstep.

-Beyond the Boston city limits, Emerson offers students the opportunity to spend a semester at their state-of-the-art Los Angeles Center on Sunset Boulevard in Los Angeles, California, or at Kasteel Well, the College’s medieval castle in Well, the Netherlands.
-Emerson offers study and internship programs in Los Angeles and Washington, D.C.; study abroad in the Netherlands, Valencia, Beijing, and Prague; and course cross-registration with the six-member Boston ProArts Consortium.
+Beyond the Boston city limits, Emerson offers you the opportunity to spend a semester at our state-of-the-art Los Angeles center on Sunset Boulevard in California or at Kasteel Well, the College’s medieval castle in Well, the Netherlands.
+Emerson offers study and internship programs in Los Angeles and Washington, DC; study abroad in one of more than 20 countries, including Hong Kong, the Netherlands, Prague, and Valencia; and course cross-registration with the six-member Boston ProArts Consortium.

 The Honors Program